mosip/documentation/docs/ABIS-APIs.md

 May 07, 2020|This is the first formal publication of the interface as a version-ed specification.
 Earlier draft are superseded by this document.
 The interface is revamped to make it friendlier to programmers and also has a new method for conversion.
 June 09, 2020|A note related to targetFPIR was added June 26, 2020|New [failure reason](#failure-reasons) (code - 6, 8, 9, 10, 11, 12) for ABIS have been added.
-August 04, 2020|Analytics section has been added to the overall response for Identify
+August 04, 2020|Analytics section has been added to the overall response for Identify and the [failure reason](#failure-reasons) have been updated.

 # Introduction
 An ABIS system that integrates with MOSIP should support the following operations.